On this page:

 Visit the Department of Facilities Operations' Safety and Casualty Prevention page for information about burn permits and hot work permits.

-Wright State University developed and maintains a Hazard Communication Program to give all employees the right to know about any type of hazard they may encounter while performing their duties.
-The program complies with all requirements of OSHA's Standard for Hazard Communication.
+Wright State University developed and maintains a Hazard Communication Program to give all employees the right to know about the type of hazards they may encounter while performing their duties.

 The following five key elements are outlined in the standard and are included in the Wright State University Hazard Communication Program: